jrleja0/Leja-Design-NYC-Portfolio-Website/README.md

 Smash-Bots is a 2-D multiplayer online fighting game loosely based off the game Super Smash Brothers, with an item store and robots.
 This group project was completed in two and a half weeks.

-Technologies used: Phaser, React, and Redux for the front end; Node, Express, and PostgreSQL | Sequelize for the backend; Socket.io for multiplayer functionality; HTML, CSS
+Technologies used: Phaser, React, and Redux for the front end; Node, Express, and PostgreSQL | Sequelize for the backend; Socket.io for multiplayer functionality; HTML, CSS, Bootstrap

 Deployed at:
 https://smashbots.herokuapp.com